 If you are looking to invest in banking stocks, that have the potential to generate returns in the long term, South Indian Bank should be a good bet.

 The stock is trading at relatively reasonable valuations.
-The gross NPAs for the quarter ended June 30, 2017, came in at 3.61 per cent, which is still reasonable when compared to a host of other banks.
-Going forward this is only expected to improve.
+The gross NPAs for the quarter ended Dec 31, 2017, came in at 3.40 per cent, which is still reasonable when compared to a host of other banks.
+Interestingly,this was a drop from the previous quarter level of 3.57 per cent.

-For the quarter ending June 30, 2017, the bank reported an EPS of Rs 0.56.
-Even if it ends up doing an EPS of close to Rs 2.5 for FY 2017-18, the stock is trading at a p/e of just 12 times one year forward earnings.
+South Indian Bank can report an EPS of close to Rs 2 for FY 2017-18.
+The stock is trading at a p/e of just 14 times one year forward earnings.
+This is a private sector bank that definitely deserves better discounting.
 This makes the stock a good bet at the current level.
 Buy for long term capital gains.

-Hindustan Construction is like Gammon India and has built some of the finest projects in the country, including the iconic Bandra-Worli sea link, first Thermal power plant in Mumbai, first water treatment plant in Mumbai, first underground power house in Bihar, first port impounded dock in West Bengal, first nuclear power project.
+Hindustan Construction has built some of the finest projects in the country, including the iconic Bandra-Worli sea link, first Thermal power plant in Mumbai, first water treatment plant in Mumbai, first underground power house in Bihar, first port impounded dock in West Bengal, first nuclear power project.